masasam/emacs-easy-jekyll/README.md

 	firebase init
 	firebase deploy

-If you deploy your blog at github
+If you deploy your blog at github.

 	M-x easy-jekyll-github-deploy